 The advantage to small group testing is...well, the small group.
 Fewer students means there will be less distractions in the testing environment.
 That can be a huge benefit for students who struggle to focus when there are lots of people around.
 If there's a testing office in your city, then you might consider taking advantage of the smaller test setting.

 Unfortunately, there aren't very many ISEE testing offices in the United States.
 Unless you live in one of the cities listed above, a small group ISEE testing location isn't available to you.
-Additionally, this testing option comes with a higher price tag, too: early ISEE test registration costs $195 to $225.
+Additionally, this testing option comes with a higher price tag, too: early ISEE test registration costs $195-$220.

 Small Group Testing at an ERB Satellite Test Site

 The ERB is starting to expand its small group testing opportunities.
 These satellite testing sites also limit the number of students taking the exam, so you'll still get a relatively distraction-free testing environment.
-There's no difference in the test content, difficulty, or format if you choose this option—you'll just be sitting for the exam in a non-ERB affiliated location.
+There's no difference in the test content or difficulty if you choose this option—you'll just be sitting for the exam in a non-ERB affiliated location.
+One thing to note is that only paper tests are offered at satellite locations.

 Small group satellite testers enjoy the same benefits as those who take the exam at an ERB testing office.
 The biggest downside to taking the ISEE test this way is that only New York City and Los Angeles, California have satellite testing sites.